-In Alsace in France you will find charming little Colmar.
+In Alsace in northeastern France you will find the charming little town Colmar.
 Between rolling hills and sunny vineyards lies a small town where time has stopped in the Middle Ages.
 Over the years, the city has been both German and French, but despite the rapid pace of history, Colmar has always retained its proud French Alsatian soul and created something unique.
 Flower-flaunting half-timbered houses with sloping outer walls and colorful shutters lean against each other a little providently.
 This is so cute it almost hurts my heart.
 Boats with tourists float on the small canals.
 It is not without reason that Colmar has a district called "little Venice" Popularly.

 On the rooftops and on many wooden signs and paintings you will meet the area's lucky symbol - the stork.
 I have probably never seen so many storks as in Colmar.
 It is said that almost 250 pairs of storks live in the region.
 The storks trudge on the roofs with their long, slender legs.
 They feel like they are watching over the city with their big black and white wings.
 Given that the city has been spared destruction in all the wars the region has faced over the years, perhaps it was partly to the storks' credit that calamity was kept at bay.